awsdocs/aws-snowball-developer-guide/doc_source/old-using-client.md

 ### Getting Status<a name="old-client-status"></a>

-The `status` command returns the status of an AWS Snowball Edge appliance\.
+The `status` command returns the status of an AWS Snowball Edge device\.
 When you run this command to check the status of a cluster, the IP address you should use is the IP address of the primary node\.
 For more information on clusters, see [Clustering Overview](old-clusters.md)\.

 **Usage**